-- Considering every thing, is not straightforward: - Unlike work email, most mobile text messages don't flow through the corporate network except when employees use a company-deployed texting app. - Not only security concerns: - The employee is terminated and the company remote wipes his iPad, which deletes personal data.
-Is the company culpable? - IT conducts a search on a BYOD and finds out that an employee has been working on a project that potentially undermines or competes with the organization.
-If the employee was doing this on his own time, can the company fire the employee based solely on this potentially ill-gotten evidence? - Companies need to craft an employee BYOD policy that keeps corporate data safe yet doesn't infringe on a person's right to privacy on their personally owned device.
+• Unlike work email, most mobile text messages don't flow through the corporate network except when employees use a company-deployed texting app.

+• The employee is terminated and the company remote wipes his iPad, which

+• IT conducts a search on a BYOD and finds out that an employee has been working on a project that potentially undermines or competes with the organization.
+If the employee was doing this on his own time, can the company fire the employee based solely on this potentially ill-gotten evidence?

+Companies need to craft an employee BYOD policy that keeps corporate data safe yet doesn't infringe on a person's right to privacy on their personally owned